No Spring time for the Eurozone as risks abound

 Unemployment across the area is also likely to remain stubbornly high.
 Even in 2015 EEF forecast unemployment to be around 14 million, still well above 2007 levels.

-Raising interest rates would be a mistake
+Raising further interest rates would be a mistake

 But significant risks remain with oil prices